Da Lat–Thap Cham railway: Abandonment

+After Vietnam was divided in 1954, this section of railway came under the ownership of South Vietnam.
 Throughout the Vietnam War, the entire Vietnamese railway network was a target of bombardments and sabotage by both North Vietnamese and South Vietnamese forces.
-The Da Lat–Tháp Chàm line was no exception; plagued by sabotage and mining by the Viet Cong, the line gradually fell out of use, with regular operations coming to an end in 1968.
+The Da Lat-Tháp Chàm line was no exception; plagued by sabotage and mining by the Viet Cong, the line gradually fell out of use, with regular operations coming to an end in 1968.
+South Vietnamese Air Vietnam in 1974 had 16 cargo planes transporting fresh vegetables from Da Lat to the capital city of Saigon when the railway had completely stopped operating since 1972.

-After the Fall of Saigon on 30 April 1975, the Communist government of the newly unified Vietnam took control of the former South Vietnamese railway.
+With the Fall of Saigon on 30 April 1975, the Communist government of North Vietnam unified the country and took control of the former South Vietnamese railway.
 Heavily damaged by bombing and sabotage by both North Vietnamese and South Vietnamese forces and their allies, the war-torn North–South railway line was returned to service on 31 December 1976, promoted as a symbol of Vietnamese unity.
 Many abandoned railway lines—such as the Da Lat-Tháp Chàm line—were dismantled to provide materials for the repair of the main line; unused materials were sold as scrap metal.